Wolverine971/9takes/src/blog/enneagram/enneagram-types-in-relationships.md

   import MarqueeHorizontal from "../../lib/components/atoms/MarqueeHorizontal.svelte";
 </script>

-<p class="firstLetter">It's hard to quantify how anyone approaches a relationship, but the Enneagram is a good place to start when trying to identify a person's tendencies in a relationship.
-This article dives into those tendencies going into three layers of depth on each of the Enneagram personality types.</p>
+<p class="firstLetter">There is no one right way to approach a relationship.</p>

+There are many ways to approach a relationship.

+It's also hard to quantify all the ways anyone could approach a relationship.
+But the Enneagram provides a rough framework for how different people do approach relationships.
+Today we are going to identify people's tendencies and approaches to relationships in varying degrees of depth.

+Jump in where ever feels comfortable.
+Lets go!

 <div
 	style="display: flex;